Chidambaram: Municipal administration and politics

 Chidambaram is administered by a selective-grade municipality formed as third-grade municipality in 1873, upgraded to a second-grade in 1949, first-grade in 1974 and a selection-grade in 1998.
 The municipality covers an area of 11.16 sqkm and also the taluk headquarters.
 The Chidambaram municipality has 33 wards and there is an elected councillor for each of those wards.
 The functions of the municipality are devolved into six departments: general administration/personnel, Engineering, Revenue, Public Health, city planning and Information Technology (IT).
 All these departments are under the control of a Municipal Commissioner who is the executive head.
 The legislative powers are vested in a body of 33 members, one each from the 33 wards.
 The legislative body is headed by an elected chairperson assisted by a deputy chairperson.

 Chidambaram comes under the Chidambaram assembly constituency and it elects a member to the Tamil Nadu Legislative Assembly once every five years.
-From the 1977 elections, All India Anna Dravid Munnetra Kazhagam (AIADMK) won the assembly seat four times (in 1980, 1984, 2006 and 2016 elections), three times by Dravida Munnetra Kazhagam (DMK, 1977, 1989 and 2001 elections) and once each by Communist Party of India (Marxist) (CPI(M), 2011 election), Indian National Congress (INC, 1991 elections) and Tamil Maanila Congress (TMC, 1996).
-The current MLA of the constituency is K. A. Pandiyan (AIADMK).
+From the 1977 elections, All India Anna Dravid Munnetra Kazhagam (AIADMK) won the assembly seat five times (in 1980, 1984, 2006, 2016 and 2021 elections), five times by Dravida Munnetra Kazhagam (DMK, 1971, 1977, 1989, 2001 and 2026 elections) and once each by Communist Party of India (Marxist) (CPI(M), 2011 election), Indian National Congress (INC, 1991 elections) and Tamil Maanila Congress (TMC, 1996).
+The current MLA of the constituency is M. Thamimum Ansari (DMK).

 Law and order in the town is maintained by the Chidambaram sub division of the Cuddalore district of Tamil Nadu Police headed by a Deputy Superintendent.
 There is one police station in the town located in West Car street.